gudicm/snippets/cooks/C#/CSharp.md

-protected - from same class or from derived class private   - from same class or struct internal  - from same assembly protected internal - from the same assebly or from the derived classes private protected - from current class or from derived classes within same assembly
+protected - from same class or from derived class private   - from same class or struct internal  - from same assembly protected internal - from the same assembly or from the derived classes private protected - from current class or from derived classes within same assembly

 </p>